promcon/website/content/2021-losangeles/index.md

 and they attempt to sell you a hotel room, please email us at [housing@linuxfoundation.org](mailto:housing@linuxfoundation.org).

-Information on conference hotel blocks will be available in Summer 2021.

 Hotel Information
 Please visit the [KubeCon + CloudNativeCon North America 2021](https://events.linuxfoundation.org/kubecon-cloudnativecon-north-america/venue-travel/#hotel-information) website for the most up-to-date information on hotel availability.